Degree Requirments

 Common Comprehensive

-The common comprehensive examination consists of score identification and music history exams.
+The common comprehensive examination consists of two portfolios - the Academic Portfolio and the Repertory/Tradition Portfolio.
 Competency in music theory is tested as part of the final examination process of each section of the MUS 388T Analytical Techniques course.
 They are offered once per semester and in the summer.

 A student who fails any portion of the common comprehensive exam on the first try must re-take the failed portion of the exam.
 If a student fails a portion of the exam twice, that student must choose one of the following options: